derhuerst/vbb-modules/readme.md

 [![support me on Patreon](https://img.shields.io/badge/support%20me-on%20patreon-fa7664.svg)](https://patreon.com/derhuerst)

-*TLDR*: Use [vbb-rest](https://github.com/derhuerst/vbb-rest/blob/master/docs/index.md) if you don't know where to start or want a very light client.

 ## Friendly Public Transport Format

 There's an ongoing effort to convert all of the modules below to the [Friendly Public Transport Format](https://github.com/public-transport/friendly-public-transport-format), which intends to make them interoperable and easier to use.